 So I continued my research and eventually said, “Why not?”

-I honestly think I was just desperate and fell prey to all of the promises.
+I honestly think I was just desperate and fell prey to all of the promises of Beachbody income.
 I knew that most coaches never really ended up making a lot of money, since Team Beachbody publicly posts earnings.

 But I thought that since I already had the blog platform and an audience of over 20,000 followers/subscribers across all channels, I might have a chance to make decent money.